olaniyitokks/MYAPIAUTH/README.md

 ## Running the tests
 #### Authenticating against an API and reusing the token
 1. Launch/Open Postman Desktop App
-2. On the left tab of postman, Click 'create new collection' and name it. for this exercise i named mine 'TEST'
+2. On the left tab of postman, Click 'create new collection' and name it.
+For this exercise I named mine 'TEST'
 3. Paste THE API URL
 ![URL](https://github.com/olaniyitokks/MYAPIAUTH/blob/main/images/URL.PNG)
 4. Navigate to Authorization Tab, then click on the drop down ribbon to select API Key